seminho77/WebEngineering/README.md

 moreBearsSection.innerHTML += \`<img src="\${PLACEHOLDER_IMAGE}">\`;
  ```

-By implementing these fixes, the code is now cleaner, more readable, and more secure, adhering to modern JavaScript best practices.
+By implementing these fixes, the code is now cleaner, more readable, and more secure.